codeclassifiers/MachineLearningLectures/README.md

 # MachineLearningLectures
-Lecture Notes And Assignemnts for ML Lectures
+Lecture Notes And Assignments for ML Lectures